Governmental Projects for the Creation of a Hydrogen Society

 Hydrogen is produced from wind power and solar power in this project.
 The hydrogen is transported in curdles and then utilized for FC forklifts and FCVs in neighboring regions.

 Hydrogen is produced at Fukushima Hydrogen Energy Research Field in this project.
-The hydrogen is transported by curdles and compressed hydrogen tube trailers, and then utilized for fuel cells and FCVs in the neighborhood.
+The hydrogen is transported by curdles and compressed hydrogen tube trailers, and then utilized for stationary fuel cells and FCVs in the neighborhood.

-Produce methane by Methanation using hydrogen from renewable energy sources and biogas produced by fermentation of food waste, transport through pipeline and utilize in city gas consuming appliances.
+Produce methane by methanation using hydrogen from renewable energy sources and biogas produced by fermentation of food waste, transport through pipeline and utilize in city gas consuming appliances.

 Utilizing an existing LP gas delivery network, hydrogen produced from wind power is delivered at low pressure in cylindrical